 In line with the Directives objective to offer additional flexibility for contracting authorities with respect to the choice of the procurement procedure, the use of the procurement procedures involving negotiations and dialogue with tenderers is specifically encouraged.

-In particular, the new Public Procurement Act renders the conditions for the use of the so-called “competitive procedure with negotiation” (i.e. the procedure currently known as the “negotiated procedure with prior publication”) and the competitive dialogue less restrictive, by expanding their authorised use to the following situations :
+In particular, the new Public Procurement Act renders the conditions for the use of the so-called “competitive procedure with negotiation” (i.e. the procedure currently known as the “negotiated procedure with prior publication”) and the competitive dialogue less restrictive, by expanding their authoriZed use to the following situations :

 - where the needs of the authority cannot be met without adaptation of readily available solutions;